 For instance, our inaugural conference included a free HIV testing clinic provided by the Knox County Health Department.
 Unity House and the Crozier Center for Women also provided free safer sex kits, and information about safer sex, PrEP and PEP was available courtesy of Gilead Sciences.
 Equitas Health and Trans Ohio also hosted a free gender and/or name change clinic, along with opportunities for free financial assistance to those who need it.

-At our inaugural conference, we also received a number of gift card donations for practical items, which were raffled during the conference.
-The purpose of this was to further ensure that useful items and resources, such as binders, cosmetic products and more were available to attendees via the free raffle.
-We are also working to coordinate this for the 2021 virtual conference.
+As with our inaugural conference, we also received a number of gift card donations for practical items, which were raffled during the conference.
+The purpose of this was to further ensure that useful items, such as binders, cosmetic products and more, were available to attendees via a free raffle.
+At our most recent conference, these items include donations from gc2b, We Are Fluide Cosmetics and Kenyon College.

 In addition to eliminating economic barriers that might prohibit attendees from engaging with the Kenyon Queer and Trans Studies Conference, we are also committed to ensuring that this space meets the needs of attendees with disabilities.

 When offered in-person, all rooms and meeting spaces that are used for this conference meet accessibility requirements noted by the Americans with Disabilities Act (ADA), and we specifically avoid spaces that may be inaccessible to people with mobility-related needs.
 Additionally, all workshop sessions are equipped with microphones.
-American Sign Language interpreters are also available upon advance request, and the keynote lecture for the conference is transcribed in real-time to assist attendees who may have hearing impairments.
+American Sign Language (ASL) interpreters are also available upon advance request, and the keynote lecture for the conference is transcribed in real-time to assist attendees in need of closed captioning.

-For the 2021 virtual conference, live closed captions will be provided for all conference programs to assist attendees who may have hearing impairments.
-Conference attendees are also able to share other accessibility related needs with the organizing committee, via the registration form.
+For the 2021 virtual conference, live closed captions were provided for all conference programs.
+Conference attendees were also able to share other accessibility-related needs with the organizing committee, via the registration form.

-Whether in-person or virtual, the conference is able to provide accessible and downloadable audio copies of the conference program, but due to copyright agreements, these are available by request.
+Whether in-person or virtual, we are also able to provide accessible and downloadable audio copies of the conference program, but due to copyright agreements, these are available by request.

-If you are in need of any other accessibility related accommodations, please feel free to contact the Office of Diversity, Equity, and Inclusion and/or the Office of Student Accessibility and Support Services at Kenyon College.
+If attendees are in need of any other accessibility related accommodations, they are invited to contact the Office of Diversity, Equity, and Inclusion and/or the Office of Student Accessibility and Support Services at Kenyon College.

 To make this conference a reality, the Office of Diversity, Equity, and Inclusion at Kenyon relies upon a number of on-campus and community co-sponsors, who either 1) assist with various aspects of this conference or 2) provide useful resources to it.

-On-campus sponsors for this conference include the following: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.
+Our 2021 campus co-sponsors included the following departments, groups, and organizations from Kenyon College: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.

-Community sponsors for this conference include the following: Ace and Aro Alliance of Central Ohio; the Equitas Health Institute; Gilead; GLSEN Central Ohio; I Am Not a Virus; the Newark Ohio Pride Coalition; and Trans Ohio.
+Our 2021 community co-sponsors, who provided services, support, and/or other contributions to this conference and its attendees, included the following: Ace and Aro Alliance of Central Ohio, Equality Ohio, the Equitas Health Institute, Gender YOUphoria, GLSEN Central Ohio, #IAmNotAVirus, the Newark Ohio Pride Coalition, and Trans Ohio.

 Funding for this conference is provided in-part by the Kenyon College Community Development Fund and the Student LGBTQ+ Diversity Fund.